-- Develop a natural resource and wildlife (NRW) inventory.
+Develop a natural resource and wildlife (NRW) inventory.
 Inventories must be town wide and can be completed with help from regional or local partners.
 Detailed wildlife inventories are not required, but are encouraged.
-Your maps may include data from local, regional, state or national sources but should if possible include information pertaining to the following major categories (all data layers are available on CT ECO unless otherwise noted): (10 points) - Base Map (examples: roads, imagery) - Land Cover (Note: this layer is not yet on CT ECO but is available on the UConn CLEAR website) - Soils (examples: farmland soils, inland wetland/hydric soils, soils suitable for septic systems) - Water Resources (examples: hydrography, watersheds, water quality classifications, impaired waters, aquifer protection areas) - Unique and Fragile Lands (examples: Natural Diversity Database areas, critical habitat areas) - Elevation (examples: contours, elevation) - Wildlife (Note: there is no statewide data layer currently available) - o Committed Open Space (Note: there is a partial statewide data layer on CT ECO but is circa 2010)
+Your maps may include data from local, regional, state or national sources but should if possible include information pertaining to the major categories listed in Appendix A (all data layers are available on CT ECO unless otherwise noted).
+(10 points)